jimmieego/reading-notes/CSS/CSS-in-Depth/CSS-in-Depth.md

 #### Mix blend mode

 The `mix-blend-mode` property can blend multiple elements.
 Text and borders of one element can be blended with the background image of its container.

+## 12. Contrast, color, and spacing

+### Contrast

+Establish contrast by using color, spacing, or size.

+### Establish patterns

+Two aspects of a cohesive design: color choice and controlling space.

+### Color

+Don’t over-use color, but selectively put it in the places you want to draw atten- tion.
+Establish consistent patterns, then break those patterns to draw the users eye to the most important things on the page.

+In Chrome DevTools, Shift-click the small color square beside a color value to cycle between hex, RGB, and HSL color notations.

+True colorless grays almost never happen in the real world, and our eyes expect to see some color, even if it’s subtle.

+Consider using names with numeric values like `--gray-50` or `--gray-80`, where the number roughly corresponds to luminescence.
+This way you can insert another value between two exist- ing ones when needed.

+Try colors that are complementary to colors already on the page.
+With HSL color values, finding the complementary color is easy: add or subtract 180 to the hue value.
+Play with the saturation and luminescence in DevTools to find something that looks nice.

+### Spacing

+#### Line height can impact vertical spacing

+In the box model, the element’s content box is surrounded by padding, then border, then margin.
+But with elements like paragraphs and headings, there’s more to the content box than the printed text: the element’s line height contributes to the overall height, beyond the top and bottom of the characters.